anna-neufeld/countsplit/README.md

 Where can I learn more?
 -----

-See the [tutorial](https://anna-neufeld.github.io/countsplit/articles/countsplit_tutorial.html) tab for an introduction to our framework on simple simulated data.
+See the [introductory tutorial](https://anna-neufeld.github.io/countsplit/articles/countsplit_tutorial.html) tab for an introduction to our framework on simple simulated data.
 See the [seurat](https://anna-neufeld.github.io/countsplit/articles/seurat_tutorial.html), [scran](https://anna-neufeld.github.io/countsplit/articles/scran_tutorial.html), and [monocle3](https://anna-neufeld.github.io/countsplit/articles/monocle3_tutorial.html) tutorials for examples of how the count splitting package can be integrated with common scRNA-seq analysis pipelines.

 Please visit [https://github.com/anna-neufeld/countsplit_paper](https://github.com/anna-neufeld/countsplit_paper) for code to reproduce the figures and tables from our paper.